JihyongOh/XVFI/README.md

 ### Description
 * After running with the above test option, you can get the result images in **\<source_path\>/test_img_dir/XVFInet_Vimeo_exp1**.
 * There are certain code lines in front of the 'def main()' for a convenience when running with the Vimeo option.
-* The SSIM result of 0.9760 as in Fig. 8 was measured by matlab SSIM function for a fair comparison after running the above guide because other SOTA methods did so.
+* The SSIM result of 0.9760 as in Fig. 8 was measured by matlab [ssim](https://arxiv.org/pdf/2103.12340.pdf) function for a fair comparison after running the above guide because other SOTA methods did so.
 We also upload "compare_psnr_ssim.m" matlab file to obtain it.
 * It should be noted that there is a typo "S_trn and S_tst are set to 2" in the current version of XVFI paper, which should be modified to 1 (not 2), sorry for inconvenience.